ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 |                                   | `7997,7a97,7b97,7c97,7d97,7e97,7f97`  |                               |
 |                                   | `0119,0219,0319,0419,0519,0619,0719`  |                               |
 |                                   | `0990,0a90,0b90,0c90,0d90,0e90,0f90`  |                               |

+*: Yes, the boiler life time value is accessible in read AND write modes...

 ## Protocol of Timer programs